The mood of the verb in a sentence showing order, request or advice is called imperative sentence.

 Captain ordered to open the fire.

-Our English teacher said, “Don’t shout in the class.”
+Our English teacher said, “Don’t shout in

 Our English teacher forbade to shout in the class.